 Promarkers / Letraset markers

-Promarkers by Windsor and Newton (previously by Letraset)
+Promarkers by Winsor and Newton (previously by Letraset)

-- 148 colours from intensely vibrant to subtle pastels
+- 148 colors from intensely vibrant to subtle pastels

 - Blend-friendly, with malleable, alcohol-based, translucent ink